-Consumers in Italy also miss out on the potential of broader choice of products and better prices.
-Only 9% of Italian consumers buy online from other EU countries.
+European consumers also miss out on the potential of broader choice of products and better prices.
+Only 15% of EU consumers buy online from other EU countries, while almost three times as many (44%) buy online in their own country.

-Low confidence plays a key role: only 35% of Italian consumers feel confident buying online from another EU country.
+Low confidence plays a key role: only 38% of EU consumers feel confident buying online from another EU country.

-Three out of ten consumers' top concerns about buying online from other EU countries are related to key contract law rights, such as non-delivery of their order, delivery of a wrong or damaged product, or repair and replacement of a faulty product.
+Three out of 10 consumers' top concerns about buying online from other EU countries are related to key contract law rights, such as non-delivery of their order, delivery of a wrong or damaged product, or repair and replacement of a faulty product.